 Mark Fitzharris is a GAA developmental coach.
 Through Kildare GAA Mark is responsible for the implementation of a specific number of Games Development projects.
 We are lucky to have Mark come to our school on Fridays to coach Infants, 1st Class for rudimentary and fundamental skills.
 He also takes the under 13 students for game based activities.
 We are very lucky to have Mark work with our school.

 Mr. Higgins class enjoying their wednesday morning hurling/camogie session on the pitch.
 Every wednesday, classes get a chance to practice and develop their GAA skills.
-Two students from transition year come to coach our hurling/camogie sessions.
+We have some help from local coaches who come to our school to train our boys and girls .

 Active Schools Week: